engineyard/ey-docs/pages/account-collaboration.md

-# Collaboration features on AppCloud
+# Collaboration features on Cloud

-The collaboration features in Engine Yard AppCloud enable multiple members of a team to access multiple AppCloud environments.
-This is particularly useful for teams that need to maintain individual access to their AppCloud dashboard for each team member and to enable and disable this access as required.
+The collaboration features in Engine Yard Cloud enable multiple members of a team to access multiple Cloud environments.
+This is particularly useful for teams that need to maintain individual access to their Cloud dashboard for each team member and to enable and disable this access as required.

 ## New concepts

-The collaboration feature introduces three new concepts to Engine Yard AppCloud.
+The collaboration feature introduces three new concepts to Engine Yard Cloud.
 These are:

   * Accounts
   * Users